SteelCompendium/data-md-dse/Bestiary/Dwarf Lurer.md

   t1: 2 damage
   t2: 4 damage
   effects:
-  - name: '**Effect**'
+  - name: Effect
-    effect: The target can’t use triggered actions until the start of the next round.
+    effect: The target can't use triggered actions until the start of the next round.

 ```